Define custom attributes in Azure Active Directory B2C

 Every customer-facing application has unique requirements for the information that needs to be collected.
 Your Azure Active Directory B2C (Azure AD B2C) tenant comes with a built-in set of information stored in attributes, such as Given Name, Surname, City, and Postal Code.
 With Azure AD B2C, you can extend the set of attributes stored on each customer account.

 You can create custom attributes in the Azure portal and use them in your sign-up user flows, sign-up or sign-in user flows, or profile editing user flows.
-You can also read and write these attributes by using the Azure AD Graph API.
-Custom attributes in Azure AD B2C use Azure AD Graph API Directory Schema Extensions.
+You can also read and write these attributes by using the Microsoft Graph API.

 Create a custom attribute